chunleige/chunleige.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Statistics at UBC Okanagan.
+I am a Ph.D. candidate in Statistics with extensive experience as a Graduate Research Assistant, showcasing a strong background in statistical research.
+I have also worked as a Graduate Teaching Assistant, instructing Math, Statistics, and Data courses over the past few years.
+I am proficient in statistical modeling, data analysis, research, teaching, and education.
+My academic credentials include a Master of Arts in Statistics from York University, and I am currently pursuing a Ph.D. in Mathematics with a focus on Statistics at UBC.

 A data-driven personal website
 ======